Timeline for the day of the September 11 attacks: 5:00 a.m.

-5:01: Ziad Jarrah in Newark calls Marwan al-Shehhi in Boston; this call was most likely to confirm the hijackers were ready to carry out the attacks.
+5:01: Ziad Jarrah in Newark calls Marwan al-Shehhi in Boston; this call was most likely to confirm the hijackers were ready to carry out the attack.

-5:33: Mohamed Atta and Abdulaziz al-Omari check out of their room at a Comfort Inn in South Portland, Maine, and leave the hotel to drive their rental car to nearby Portland International Jetport.
+5:33: Mohamed Atta and Abdulaziz al-Omari check out of their room at a Comfort Inn in South Portland, Maine, and leave the hotel to drive Atta's rental car to nearby Portland International Jetport.

+5:40: Atta and al-Omari arrive at Portland International Jetport.

-5:43: Atta and al-Omari check in at the US Airways counter at Portland International Jetport, receiving their boarding passes for Colgan Air Flight 5930 to Boston Logan International Airport in Massachusetts.
+5:43: Atta and al-Omari check in at the US Airways counter at Portland International Jetport, receiving their boarding passes for US Airways Express Flight 5930, operated by Colgan Air to Boston Logan International Airport in Massachusetts.
 Atta asks for their boarding passes for their connecting flight, American Airlines Flight 11 from Boston to Los Angeles International Airport, as well.
 Ticket agent Mike Tuohey informs Atta that the pair will need to check in again upon arrival in Boston to receive their second boarding passes.
 Tuohey would later recall that Atta appeared angry when told of this, leading him to briefly worry that the pair could be terrorists before they moved on.

 5:45: Atta and al-Omari pass through security at Portland International Jetport, consisting of a walk-through metal detector and an X-ray screener for bags.
 Atta is randomly selected by the Computer-Assisted Passenger Prescreening System (CAPPS), requiring his checked bags to undergo extra screening for explosives, but does not receive any additional scrutiny himself.